-To ensure infrastructure is fit for purpose Council is guided by its Asset Management Plans for Stormwater Drainage, Roads and Pathways, Council will invest approximately \$889,500 for parks and reserves, \$1.319 million for buildings and facilities, \$1.526 million for roads and \$150,000 for improvements to stormwater drains in the capital budget 2020/21.
-Further Asset Management Plans for all of Council's diverse assets such as playgrounds, streetlights. irrigation systems, lakes and community halls will be developed during the year to better inform future
+To ensure infrastructure is fit for purpose Council is Halls and Recreation Facilities (Palmerston Recreation guided by its Asset Management Plans for Stormwater Centre, Palmerston Swimming and Fitness Centre) will Drainage, Roads and Pathways, Council will invest continue.
+Reviews will focus on potential projects and approximately \$889,500 for parks and reserves, upgrades that allow the assets to be utilised by the \$1.319 million for buildings and facilities, \$1.526 community for a wide variety of uses. million for roads and \$150,000 for improvements Community consultation will guide the refurbishment to stormwater drains in the capital budget 2020/21. of the Gray Community Hall, funded by the Australian Further Asset Management Plans for all of Council's Government, resulting in a significantly improved diverse assets such as playgrounds, streetlights, community asset that caters to the needs of a wider irrigation systems, lakes and community halls will be variety of users. developed during the year to better inform future budgets.